I Want To...

 She was about to embark on a series of 18 medical visits before finding a reliable answer.

 Amid the deepening mystery, Brown’s health took a turn for the worse.
 Climbing stairs left her increasingly breathless.
-In her weekly dance group, Brown could maintain her routine for only about 30 seconds.
 She spent more time in bed yet could sometimes feel her heart racing.
-It was time to check it out.

-Cheng completely understood why a firm diagnosis had remained so elusive and why earlier tests had come up empty.
+Pulling all the data together, Cheng concluded that Brown indeed had the earlier suspected disorder of cardiac sarcoidosis.
+Cheng completely understood why a firm diagnosis had remained so elusive.
 Because of the granular nature of sarcoid’s damage, both biopsy and imaging tests could easily miss telltale signs.
 Indeed, far too many cardiac sarcoid cases are only confirmed by autopsy, after the patient has died from a nonspecific form of sudden cardiac death.

 In Brown’s case, Hopkins specialists came together on a lifesaving fix.
 They implanted a biventricular pacemaker, which provided immediate relief.
 Today, Brown’s ejection fraction has roared back to a healthy 65 percent.
-“Oh, my goodness,” she says.
-“I feel so much better.”
+“I feel so much better,” she says.